Every hierarchy of beliefs is a type: The beliefs space

-In the following we formalize the intuition of hierarchy of beliefs, i.e., the ``infinite regress in reciprocal expectations.''
-First we give a rough description (see Mertens and Zamir's \cite{MZ1}), take player $i$, and examine the situation from her viewpoint:
+In this section we formalize the intuition of hierarchies of beliefs, as \cite{Harsanyi196768} calls them the "infinite regress in reciprocal expectations."
+First, we give a rough description (see \cite{MertensZamir1985}):

-The above formalism can be interpreted as follows. $T_0$ describes the basic uncertainty of the modeled situation, it consists of the states of the nature. $T_1$ is for $T_0$ and the first order beliefs of the other players (not $i$) $\Delta (T_0)^{N \setminus \{i\}}$ (${N \setminus \{i\}}$ is the players' set except player $i$), i.e., what the other players believe about the states of the nature.
-In general, $T_n$ describes $T_{n-1}$ and the $n$th order beliefs of the other payers $\Delta (T_{n-1})^{N \setminus \{i\}}$, i.e., what the other players believe about $T_{n-1}$.
+The above formalism can be interpreted as follows. $T_0$ describes the basic uncertainty of the modeled situation, its elements are the states of nature. $T_1$ is for $T_0$ and the first order beliefs of the players $\Delta (T_0)^N$, i.e., the players' beliefs about the states of nature.
+In general, $T_n$ describes $T_{n-1}$ and the $n$th order beliefs of the payers $\Delta (T_{n-1})^N$, i.e., the players' beliefs about $T_{n-1}$.